 I have a strong belief in the power of working with dreams.
 I've written numerous articles on dreamwork, maintained the Dream Steps blog since 2005, and facilitated a "No Teacher, Just Students" dreamwork group.

 The title "Sky Rope Poetry (subterranean rappel)" refers to rising up as you dig down.
+Nearly 350 of my poems with images can be found on the Sky Rope poetry blog.

 to top of page